-The performance of both versions is measured, then evaluated and used to optimise your final content.
+The performance of both versions is measured, then evaluated, and used to optimise your final content.
 The aim is to determine, which variation performs better for the given conversion goal.

 Experiments are most effective when testing one specific variable at a time, such as CTAs or form fields.
 This makes it possible to draw conclusions.

-When optimising your lead capture methods, you can AB test specific form elements or even different types lead capture methods.
+When optimising your lead capture methods, you can AB test specific form elements or even different types of lead capture methods.